SAP/sap-btp-service-operator/README.md

  >   ```
   >   helm uninstall sap-btp-operator -n sap-btp-operator

-**Note:** All service bindings and service instances are also deleted during this process.
+In a successful outcome, Operator is uninstalled and all associated service instances and bindings are deleted.

+**Note:** Make sure to first address any possible issues that may arise during the deletion of service instances and bindings before you proceed with the deletion of the operator.

 #### Possible Issues